-The bottom of the Canyon has a slight descend to the end of the walk, where you will get to the fresh oasis on the bank of icy cold Charyn River, where also located eco-park with several yurts (traditional dwellings) and a small open-air café, working in the summertime.
-After some rest walking back and driving to one of the observation points for another breathtaking panoramic view.
+The bottom of the Canyon has a slight descent to the end of the walk, where you will get to the fresh oasis on the bank of icy cold Charyn River, where also located eco-park with several yurts (traditional dwellings) and a small open-air café, working in the summertime.
+After some rest walk back and drive to one of the observation points for another breathtaking panoramic view.

 Transfer to the Kazakhstani – Kyrgyz border (116 km) and meet with your Kyrgyz driver and guide at the border for the drive to Jyrgalan or Karakol via the Karkara Valley.
 Overnight at the guest house /hotel.

 Travel to Altyn-Arashan mountain gorge.
 You will reach the place with a special off-road truck adopted for passengers (Ural).
 The road goes along the river Arashan and up the hills, and you will get to the Arashan hot spring thermal bath valley.
 Enjoy the natural beauty and take lunch in the wild!
 In the Afternoon, you will hike down to Ak-Suu.
 The terrain is easy to hike and it takes about 4 hours, walking at average speed.
 The vehicle will follow you behind in any case, to pick up the tired or because of sudden changes in the weather conditions.